Which Areas Of The Face Can Fillers Treat?

 Juvéderm® XC, for instance, can be used as an injectable cheek filler, a filler for forehead dents, or a filler for lips, among other uses within facial skin.
 Which type of filler is right for you depends on the areas of the face you want to alter and by how much.
-Our Boardman dermatologists not only carry several of the most popular filler product lines, including Juvéderm®, Radiesse®, Restylane® — we also advise patients on making the right choices to successfully satisfy their beauty goals.
+Our dermatologists in Boardman and Warren, OH, not only carry several of the most popular filler product lines, including Juvéderm® and Restylane® — we also advise patients on making the right choices to successfully satisfy their beauty goals.

 How Dermal Fillers Work